 Next, onto the caramelized hazelnuts!
 They add crunch, a subtle sweetness, and their nutty flavor goes very well with the pumpkin and mushrooms.
 To make it, heat a tablespoon of sugar in a saucepan until it turns into a light caramel.
 Add your crushed hazelnuts and stir to coat with the caramel.

-Finally, cook your pasta and coat with the pumpkin sauce.
+Finally, cook your pasta and coat it with the pumpkin sauce.
 I went with fusilli that absorb the sauce very well, but feel free to use macaroni or even penne.

 To serve, top with the sautéed mushrooms and caramelized hazelnuts.
 If you want to add color and greens, you can serve it with sautéed Brussel sprouts, spinach, or kale on the side!

 - Instead of soaking the cashews overnight, you can save time by covering them with boiling water and letting it sit for 30-60 minutes.

 - Feel free to make your own pumpkin purée by roasting sugar pumpkin halves in the oven for 45 minutes, the sauce will taste even better!

 This dish is hearty, super flavorful, creamy, and so comforting!
 It’s perfect for those cold and dark Fall or Winter days.
 Grab a bowl and get warmed from the inside!